 Character Building Activities are not just for the start of the school year (although that’s a great time to build classroom routines and expectations!)

-Here are some times that you might consider doing some character building activities with your class
+Here are some times that you might consider doing some character-building activities and perseverance lesson plans with your class

-Character building activities – at the start of the school year
+Character building activities / Perseverance Lesson Plans – at the start of the school year

 September is a great time to do character-building activities with your class.
 Everyone is coming in fresh from summer vacation, and both students and teachers are excited and looking forward to starting the new year with a blank page.